 3 – Financial or statutory auditing

 This is the type of auditor that you would associate with financial accountants.
 Conducted typically at financial year end, this audit process involves investigating the financial statements of a company which will be submitted to shareholders in the effort to ensure people have a true fair view of what’s going on within the company.

-What many outside the communications agency ecosystem don’t realize is that there is a complex web of commission and fees between suppliers within the media supply network that can hide the true value of the supplied media.
-This can distort the price of the media, above and beyond what would be considered to be a fair ‘market rate’.
-Contrary to popular perception, media agencies can end up offering more expensive rates than a direct purchase from the publisher/broadcaster itself.
+What many people who work outside the inner workings of the communications agency ecosystem don’t realize is that there is a complex web of commission and fees between suppliers within the media supply network.
+This distorts the market rate for media and can easily hide the true value of the supplied media.
+Contrary to popular perception, media agencies can in fact end up being more expensive than direct buys (buying media directly from the publisher).

 Corporate governance stipulations for larger firms warrant frequent investigations into these large expenditure line-items in order to ensure company funds are being put to the best use.
 Media audits by independent firms is good business practice and will help reduce financial risk.
 Investors will often require investigation into any large proposed expenditure items before committing approval for the allocation of funds.
 This discretion is pronounced during times of financial hardship and perceived risk is high.

 Most large advertisers will routinely use media auditors on a regular basis.
-Often the CMO will be responsible for answering the typical question from the CFO/CEO, “What was the return on our marketing spend”.
-In some cases, answering this question can be complex, especially when there is many providers involved in the campaign execution process.
+Often the CMO will be responsible for answering questions from the CFO/CEO such as, “What was the return on our marketing spend”.
+In some cases, answering this question can be complex, and only rely in part to the cost of media expenditure.

 An audit can go one of two ways.
 The findings are used to provide additional insight into performance or it’s used for ‘agency bashing’ where the agency becomes a scapegoat for performance issues.